-Texas mountain laurel, Dermatophyllum secundiflorum (formerly Sophora secundiflora or Calia secundiflora), is much loved in the garden for its glossy evergreen foliage and fragrant, blue-lavender colored blooms.
-However, here at Gardening Know How, we often get questions about how to get flowers on a Texas mountain laurel plants.
-In fact, no flowers on Texas mountain laurel seems to be a common occurrence.
+Texas mountain laurel, Dermatophyllum secundiflorum (formerly Sophora secundiflora or Calia secundiflora), is much loved in the garden for its glossy, evergreen foliage and fragrant, blue-lavender colored blooms.
+However, here at Gardening Know How, we often get questions about how to get flowers on Texas mountain laurel plants.
+In fact, no flowers on Texas mountain laurel seem to be a common occurrence.
 Continue reading to learn possible reasons why your Texas mountain laurel won’t bloom.

 Why Texas Mountain Laurel Has Never Bloomed